golang/website/_content/blog/goroutine-leak-profiles.md

 - pprof
 - profiling
 - performance
-summary: Go 1.26 includes new experimental goroutine leak profiles.
+summary: Go 1.27 includes new goroutine leak profiles.
 ---

 Go's [concurrency features](/tour/concurrency/1) are powerful and easy to use, but